-Further to yesterday’s article about prioritising growth-driving activities in your business…
+Further to last Friday’s article about ‘units of you’ and prioritising growth-driving activities in your business…

 What if you try with all your might, and results just won’t show up?